 Unsure about your next fishing move?
 Visit with local outfitters when you’re shopping; chat up fishermen who are casting in local waterways; and track down Fish & Game officials, who are human computers hardwired with fishing facts and ready to download.
 While fishermen are known to be a secretive sort, most are actually friendly to their fellow fish chasers, especially visitors.
 Anyone who’s logged serious angling time here knows that there are plenty of fish for everyone.

 Some urban areas have excellent fishing right in town, probably not too far from your accommodations.
 No, really!
 Just ask your host or someone working the front desk.
 Or follow all the folks walking around town with fishing rods or carrying a string of fish.
 In Anchorage, it’s destination Ship Creek for salmon runs, a major factor in Field & Stream magazine listing Alaska’s largest town as one of America’s Best Fishing Cities.
-From Anchorage or Fairbanks, drive in just about any direction for any amount of time for great fishing.
+In Valdez, take a short drive over to Allison Point.
 If you’re staying in or within driving distance of a port town, you’re in luck.
 Fish and fishing options are everywhere, including the banks for the towns.

 Flying (for) fish